TabRep: Training Tabular Diffusion Models with a Simple and Effective Continuous Representation: Conclusion

 \section{Conclusion}

 In this work, we present \textsc{TabRep}, a simple and effective continuous representation for training tabular diffusion models.
 Motivated by geometric implications on the data manifold, our representation is dense, separable, and captures meaningful information for diffusion models.
 We conducted extensive experiments on a myriad of datasets, baselines, and benchmarks to evaluate \textsc{TabRep}.
 The results showcase \textsc{TabRep}'s prowess in generating high-quality, privacy-preserving synthetic data while remaining computationally inexpensive.
+A limitation of our methodology is that we have not extensively explored a continuous embedding scheme where we perform the reverse and unify the generative space into a categorical one.
+Inspired by \citep{ansari2024chronos}, we conduct initial explorations of time series tokenization to embed continuous features.
+Our results are still inconclusive and left to future work.